 Author, journalist, cultural studies scholar, graduate of the Department of Gender Studies of the Warsaw University.
 Born in 1979 in Warsaw.

 Chutnik is a prolific writer and a prominent social activist.
-She directs the MaMa Foundation, which she helped found to improve the situation of mothers in Poland, from work initiatives to train facilities, and is a member of other socially minded groups.
-She is a laureate of the Lady of Warsaw 2007 competition, and won the Wawoactive 2008 contest, organized by the newspaper Życie Warszawy.
+She directs the MaMa Foundation, which she helped found to improve the situation of mothers in Poland, from work initiatives to train facilities, and is a member of other socially-minded groups.
+She is a laureate of the Lady of Warsaw 2007 competition and won the Wawoactive 2008 contest, organised by the newspaper Życie Warszawy.
 She was nominated for the Nike literary prize in 2009.
 Chutnik was presented with the Ashoka Prize the same year, the so-called social workers’ Nobel, granted by Ashoka, the international organization, for efforts contributing to the building of civil society.

 Literary debut, and the Polityka Passport Award

 She debuted with the book Women’s Pocket Atlas in 2008 and was awarded the prestigious Polityka Passport Award in 2009.
 Women's Pocket Atlas has been translated into Czech, German, Lithuanian, Russian and Slovakian.
 In it, four women narrate stories linked to the Opaczewska Street area in Warsaw, mentioned in a patriotic poem written in September 1939 that opens with the words 'I am the evil street'.